 What Do WE Appraise?

-In addition to generalist knowledge, we have professional experience and handling in 18th-21st century American and European works.
+In addition to generalist knowledge, we have professional experience in 18th-21st century American and European works.
 We also collaborate with a wide array of specialists with niche expertise in their fields.

 Decorative ArtS – silver, ceramics, Glass & furniture

 Residential CONTENT – furnishings & designer interiors